minoritea/hugo-revealjs-generator/README.md

   $ hugo new your-presentation-name/slide3.md
   # ...
   ```
+  Note that your slides are sorted by its file name(e.g. slide1 > slide2 > slide3 ...).

-5. edit your slides
+5. edit your slides.
   - put your contents into slides in hugo's Markdown format.

-  5.1. you can preview your slides on your computer
+  5.1.
+You can preview your slides on your computer.

   ```bash
   $ hugo server -D -t revealjs # default URL is http://localhost:1313/
   ```

-6. generate pages
+6. Generate pages.
   - don't forget to set `draft` as `false` in TOML headers in markdown files before publish them.

   ```bash
   $ hugo -t revealjs
   ```

-7. put generated contents(in `public` directory) into your web site
+7. Put generated contents(in `public` directory) into your web site.

 # LISENCE
 [MIT LISENCE](https://github.com/minoritea/hugo-revealjs-generator/blob/master/LICENSE.md)